 The Functional Medicine Coaching Academy is affiliated with the Institute for Functional Medicine (IFM), the leading educator in functional medicine.
 What impressed me about the program is the intensity of the program.
 For 12 months, I not only learned the material needed to be able to coach in this field effectively, but I also gained many hours of experience actually coaching.
 This is unique as many coaching programs do not offer this as part of their program.
 At the end of my study, I felt fully prepared to start my business and to help people improve their health.

 Do you want to know more about functional medicine?
 Do you want to know how you can work with me?
-Sign up for my newsletter and start 10 simple things you can do today to improve your health!
+Sign up for my newsletter and start 10 simple things you can do today to break through a plateau!